 Baptisia x ‘Purple Smoke’ (False Indigo) – Dark purple stems give rise to smoky blue flowers.
 Only growing to 30”, it also has smaller foliage than the straight species, which makes it ideal for the small garden.

-Baptisia x Solar Flare Prairie Blues’ (False Indigo) – Rare and New!
+Baptisia x Solar Flare Prairie Blues’ (False Indigo) – Rare!
 A very new and exciting selection!
 The flowers start out yellow and age to orange.
 Grows to 3’ tall.

 Baptisia x Starlite Prairieblues (False Indigo) - Growing to 36" tall and wide, the blue flowers have a dramatic touch of white at the base.